mps-youtube/yewtube/README.rst

 IRC
 ---

 An IRC channel `#mps-youtube` for the project is available on Freenode (chat.freenode.net:6697).
+You can join directly by clicking `this link <https://webchat.freenode.net/?randomnick=1&channels=%23mps-youtube&uio=d4>`_.